United Nations human rights reporting

 Australia is required to periodically report to and appear before the relevant United Nations human rights treaty bodies in relation to the implementation of the human rights treaties to which it is a party.

-Australia is a party to the seven core international human rights treaties.
+Australia is a party to the 7 core international human rights treaties.

 Universal Periodic Review